za-rakib/Flokq-react-project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
-#In this place I have used recat and bootstrap.
-Bootstrap has been used since time is short.
-Mui Diao could also be done
+In this place I have used recat and bootstrap.
+Bootstrap has been used since time is short.Bootstrap could be replaced by MUi.
-In the project directory, you can run:

 ### `yarn start`

 Runs the app in the development mode.\